 Merely owning an equity interest or participating in the business of a sponsor or licensee introduces only a potential for conflicts of interest.
 These procedures are designed to keep a potential conflict of interest from developing into an actual conflict of interest.

 The Texas Legislature provides a legal mechanism for addressing potential conflicts of interest that may arise when a University employee involved in the development or creation of intellectual property acquires equity in, or serves as a board member, officer, or key employee of, a company that sponsors the employee's research or licenses the intellectual property.
 In exchange for permission to be involved with a company in this way, and if such involvement is permitted by the employee's component institution, the employee and the institution must successfully manage the potential conflict of interest to reduce or eliminate the likelihood that actual conflicts will arise.

 The employee and institution should take the following steps to prevent actual conflicts of interest:

-- Disclose all potential conflicts of interest.
-Disclose both financial interests and participation in the sponsor or licensee company as an employee, officer or director as required by Texas Education Code Section 51.912 and the Regents' Rules and Regulations, Rule 90101: Intellectual Property: Preamble, Scope, Authority.
+Disclose all potential conflicts of interest.
+Disclose both financial interests and participation in the sponsor or licensee company as an employee, officer or director as required by Texas Education Code Section 51.912 and the Regents' Rules and Regulations, Rule 90103: Equity Interests and Series 90104: Business Participation.